learnyou/lysa/outline.md

 * Chapter 1, Introduction
     + Motivation
-    + Introduction of the primary authors (Peter Harpending, Randy Brown).
-    + Book license
-    + How to contribute
     + Potential scope of the book
     + What background knowledge you need.
         - ideally this would just be fluency in english, and elementary school math.